-Enable/disable User must Change password at next logon setting using Powershell
+Enable/Disable User must Change password at next logon Flag using Powershell

 User must Change password at next logon